Next Monday, I have a new book releasing with co-author Kate Motaung, called:

 Trying to become superior, louder, more eloquent, or more perfect does not produce in us the type of confidence that God wants us to have–platform or not.
 Either we push forward, confident in our own abilities or gifts.
 Or we shrink back, convinced that we don’t have what it takes to make a difference.

-Suppose you said to Kate (my co-author Kate) and me, “I’m really wrestling with how to grow my influence and spread my message, while still staying humble and having a servant’s heart.”
-We would probably smile and say to you, “Great work!”
-That’s because we’re convinced that the struggle is refining.
+If you are wrestling with how to steward your influence and spread your message yet still remaining humble with a servant’s heart, my co-author Kate and I say, “Great work!”
+You see, we believe that the struggle is refining.
 The heart work we do, as we follow God’s call to humble ourselves and influence the world is good work.
 If you weren’t struggling, we would say that’s probably a bigger problem.

 Do you want to build influence, but do so in a Christ-honoring way?
 What have you found helpful in this endeavor?
 We’d love to hear your thoughts.